ellucian-developer/integration-sdk-java/README.md

 # Full API Documentation
-The full SDK API JavaDoc is hosted on our Github Pages site, located at (https://ellucianethos.github.io/integrationSDKDoc/java).
+The full EISDK JavaDoc is hosted on our [Github pages site](https://ellucian-developer.github.io/integration-sdk-doc/java/index.html).

 # Examples
-To view more examples, clone this repo and view the `com.ellucian.ethos.integration.sample.commandline` package.
-Each of the classes in that package has a static `main` method and can be run from the command line or with an IDE run command.
-When running these classes, an API key is required as a program argument.

-For example:
-`java com.ellucian.ethos.integration.sample.commandline.EthosProxyClientExample "11111111-1111-1111-1111-111111111111"`
+The following are code-snippet examples of how to use the Ethos Integration SDK for Java.
+For more in-depth examples please refer to the [integration SDK Java example project](https://github.com/ellucian-developer/devexp-eijsdk-examples) in Github.

 ### Making Requests to the Proxy API